Reachability Deficits in Quantum Approximate Optimization of Graph Problems: Introduction

 Indeed, the advantage of the variational approach is also its weakness.
 A classical optimization loop iteratively adjusts a quantum state prepared by an adjustable quantum circuit (an ansatz).
 High depth circuits of fixed structure have been proven to represent universal resources for quantum computation \cite{lloyd2018quantum,morales2019universality} and hence can emulate the gate model piece-wise.
 However, higher depth circuits demand a significant optimization task to be performed on a classical computer.
 In contrast, while reasonably short depth circuits have shown noise-free quantum advantage \cite{lin2016performance,crooks2018performance,marsh2019quantum,wang2018quantum, jiang2017near,morales2018variational}, less remains known about the depth of circuits required to enable practical advantage using noisy circuits.

 Changing to a state dependent picture and extending recent results related to satisfiability \cite{akshay2020reachability}, here we propose an order parameter which correlates with the performance of QAOA.
 In particular, we consider the ratio of graph edges to graph nodes (called graph density).
-Though a careful comparison, we empirically observe the following findings. (i) Google's recent Sycamore data represents a statistically narrow subset of random instances having densities that are at the edge of a fall-off region. (ii) Longer depth circuits become a necessity for increasingly accurate approximations and this depth correlates with increasing density.
+Though a careful comparison, we empirically observe the following findings.~(i) Approximation inefficiency, characterised by metrics such as success probability, show an inverse dependence on density of randomly generated graph instances.~(ii) Longer depth circuits become a necessity for increasingly accurate approximations and this depth correlates with increasing density.
+Based on these results we, observe instances addressed in Google's experimental demonstration to represent a statistically narrow subset of random instances having densities that are at the edge of a fall-off region.

 Contemporary demonstrations of QAOA serve as benchmarks to enable practically relevant demonstrations of optimization and other quantum algorithms \cite{otterbach2017unsupervised,willsch2020benchmarking,abrams2019implementation,bengtsson2019quantum,pagano2019quantum,qiang2018large}.
-Our results illuminate the first QAOA performance indicators.
-By applying our analysis techniques phenomenologically to Google's Sycomore data, we shed new light on the significance of this recent experimental milestone \cite{arute2020quantum}.
-Indeed, the Sycomore data contained effects that prior analysis techniques overlooked.
+In this regard, our results illuminate the first QAOA performance indicators.